apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/LOAD.md

 Hadoop Load is only applicable to Baidu's internal environment.
 Public, private and open source environments cannot use this import approach.
 The import method must set up a Hadoop computing queue for ETL, which can be viewed through the help set property command.

-Stream load only supports Baidu internal users for the time being.
-Open source communities and public cloud users will be supported in subsequent version updates.

 Grammar:

 LOAD LABEL load_label